ald23-mod/m3c2018/Readme.md

 #### Announcements (see [course webpage](https://imperialhpsc.bitbucket.io) for further information)

+* 9/12/18: Solutions for hw3 and lab 8 (part 1) have been posted

 * 6/12/18: A typo has been fixed in the "white update" equation for the AOS method in the notes on iterative methods.
 This is needed for part 3 of the project.